Xavier Savage: 2022

 Savage played a total of 19 games for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Savage played in both finals matches as Canberra were eliminated in the second week by Parramatta.

 2023

 On 15 March, it was announced that Savage would be ruled out for over 4 weeks with a broken jaw.
 Savage played only one match for Canberra in the 2023 NRL season.

 2024

 Savage played 24 games for Canberra in the 2024 NRL season and scored 15 tries as the club finished 9th on the table.
 On 13 December, the Raiders announced that Savage had re-signed with the club until the end of 2027.

 2025

 In round 11, Savage scored a hat-trick in Canberra's 40-24 victory over the Gold Coast.

 Savage played 21 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.

+2026

+Savage played 19 games for Canberra in the 2026 NRL season and scored 13 tries as the club finished 11th on the table and missed the finals.